 Successfully objected to procedures for 363 sale in Chapter 11 bankruptcy in Delaware on behalf of official committee of unsecured creditors.*

 Successfully represented interests of judgment creditor in SEC receivership proceeding over period of seven years to ensure pro rata distribution of receivership estate proceeds with noteholders and other creditors.*

 Successfully challenged ante litem notice before Georgia Court of Appeals on issue of first impression.*

 *Denotes experience prior to joining Parker Hudson.

-Recognized in Best Lawyers: Ones to Watch for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law (2021)
+Recognized by The Best Lawyers in America®: Ones to Watch for Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law (2021-2024)

 Selected as one of Georgia's "Legal Elite" for Bankruptcy/Creditors' Rights by Georgia Trend Magazine (2016)